Pentagon Papers: Actual objective of the Vietnam War: Containment of China

 Although President Johnson stated that the aim of the Vietnam War was to secure an "independent, non-Communist South Vietnam", a January 1965 memorandum by Assistant Secretary of Defense John McNaughton stated that an underlying justification was "not to help friend, but to contain China".

-On November 3, 1965, Secretary of Defense Robert McNamara sent a memorandum to President Johnson, in which he explained the "major policy decisions with respect to our course of action in Vietnam".
+On November 3, 1965, Secretary of Defense McNamara sent a memorandum to Johnson, in which he explained the "major policy decisions with respect to our course of action in Vietnam".
 The memorandum begins by disclosing the rationale behind the bombing of North Vietnam in February 1965:

 McNamara accused China of harboring imperial aspirations like those of the German Empire, Nazi Germany, Imperial Japan and the Soviet Union.
 According to McNamara, the Chinese were conspiring to "organize all of Asia" against the United States:

 To encircle the Chinese, the United States aimed to establish "three fronts" as part of a "long-run effort to contain China":

 However, McNamara admitted that the containment of China would ultimately sacrifice a significant amount of America's time, money and lives.